tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 .. image:: huskydualimgs/Selection_192.png

-To launch the interact with the robot within Rviz:
+To launch the interact with the robot within Rviz, open a new terminal, source your workspace once again, and laucnh the moveit interface:

 .. code:: bash

+        source ~/dual_ws/devel/setup.bash
         roslaunch husky_dual_ur5_moveit_config demo.launch

 and the Rviz screen will appear: